NativeScript/nativescript-angular-guide/src/chapters/chapter4.md

 ### UI elements

 Explain that UI elements are actually NativeScript modules.
+Say that we’re going to make this app look nice—it’s a native app after all.

 <h4 class="exercise-start">
     <b>Exercise</b>: ???